Clastify logo

 Image

 Background matters most near the end of a decay experiment, when the source count rate has become small.
-For that reason, half-life estimates from a corrected-count-rate graph are usually best taken from the earlier part of the curve, where the source signal is much larger than background.
-Take several independent halving intervals and average them.
+So half-life estimates from a corrected-count-rate graph are usually most reliable if they are taken from the earlier part of the curve, where the source signal is much larger than background.
+Use several independent halving intervals, then average them.

 Image